He4eT/cantor-mx-tastatura/README.md

     cd cantor-mx-tastatura
     ```
 2. Connect the **left** controller to your computer using a USB cable.
-3. Start flashing proccess (Docker required):
+3. Start the flashing process (Docker required):
     - For **8MHz Blackpill_f411** controllers:
       ```
       make flash blackpill=f411-8mhz half=left